jspecht3/pixi-tutorial/README.md

 [dependencies]
 numpy = ">=2.0.1,<3"
 ```
 `pixi` can install any package, so long as the package exists in one of the channels listed in the `pixi.toml` file.
-This means that `pixi` is not just able to install standard python packages such as `numpy`, `scipy`, and `matplotlib`; but also packages such as `cmake` for use in compiling c++ code!
+This means that `pixi` is not just able to install standard python packages such as: `numpy`, `scipy`, and `matplotlib`, but also packages such as `cmake` for use in compiling C++ code.

 ### Running Python
 Before moving on, we should have a file we can test with.
 Create a `.py` file and add the following.